fusioncharts/dev_centre_docs/fusiontime/fusiontime-attributes.md

 ## Date/time Format

-`outputFormat` attribute is used to set the format of the column being grouped.
-To set the date/time format of the chart, set the value of `outputFormat` attribute as per your requirement.
+`outputTimeFormat` attribute is used to specify the date-time format of the chart.
+You can specify the date-time format for a specific time unit using `outputTimeFormat`.

 List of predefined date/time format is given below: